lbechberger/ConceptualSpaces/README.md

 ## About

 Our implementation uses Python 2.7.
-Currently, our only dependency (outside of the standard library) is scipy.
-You should be able to install it by executing `pip install -r requirements.txt`.
+Currently, our code has the following dependencies (outside of the standard library): scipy, matplotlib, Shapely.
+You should be able to install them by executing `pip install -r requirements.txt`.
 If you have trouble getting scipy to work, please refer to the [official scipy website](https://www.scipy.org/install.html) for further assistance.
+Same holds for [matplotlib](https://matplotlib.org/users/installing.html).

 ## Overview